 Multi-User Searchable Encryption (MUSE) protocols typically address the privacy requirements of this scenario.
 MUSE considers a large number of users that can be divided into two categories, the readers and the writers; writers can upload data to the CSP and each writer can choose which readers should be authorized to search her data.
-While several MUSE systems have already been suggested, the majority of them [20, 25, 13, 16, 27, 1, 2, 26], were shown in [22] to be subject to very serious attacks unless all users are completely trustworthy; as to the only solution [21] that is not affected by this kind of attacks, the high level of privacy in that solution comes with a cost per user that is prohibitive in a large-scale multi-user setting.
+While several MUSE systems have already been suggested, the majority of them [1, 2, 13, 16, 20, 25-27], were shown in [22] to be subject to very serious attacks unless all users are completely trustworthy; as to the only solution [21] that is not affected by this kind of attacks, the high level of privacy in that solution comes with a cost per user that is prohibitive in a large-scale multi-user setting.
 We thus still lack a solution that is satisfying regarding security and scalability at the same time.

 In this paper we motivate a threat model that takes into account user-CSP collusions, and we study the extent to which privacy can be compatible with efficiency.
 As a result we come up with a set of objectives for the design of MUSE protocols that we think represent among the best trade-off we can achieve between security and efficiency in MUSE.
 We then present the first MUSE protocol that satisfies these properties.
 Our solution is partly based on some existing techniques but it also introduces new concepts such as the notion of response unlinkability and new constructions for secure hashing structures and Oblivious Transfer (OT) techniques that are required for the building of our protocol and whose properties were not achieved by any existing construction.
-This paper aims at influencing the way the research community thinks about the MUSE problem and at paying the way for the sound design of MUSE protocols.